korbinian-hoermann/industrial_computer_vision_21/README.md

 ## ignore
-This folder contains depreciated scripts and code snippets and can be ignored.
+This folder contains outdated scripts and code snippets and can be ignored.

 ## PreProcessAndSegmentation